guynich/anythingllm_on_arm/README.md

 on the single board computer SoC.
 I tried setting CPU affinities for Ollama on fast cores and AnythingLLM on slow cores but didn't find a speed improvement.

-Avoid running other processes on the same SoC.
-For example I see slower LLM rate if running VS Code.

 A workaround is to reduce the priority of the Chromium browser from the command line using `nice` and the initial query then runs at ~5 tokens/second.
 ```console